leonardinius/go-standup-tools/README.md

 activity feed.
 It extracts the relevant information from the activity feed, and formats it into an easy-to-read template.
-As well as auttomatically copies that to the clipboard.
+As well as automatically copies that to the clipboard.

 # Installation